 Porto / Coimbra

-Today is free for you to explore Porto at your own pace.
+The morning is free for you to explore Porto at your own pace.
 As you’ll be traveling over to Coimbra in the late afternoon or early evening, there will be a place to store your luggage for the day.
 If you’d like, you could head out of the city into the Duoro Valley, where the river weaves around hilly landscapes and past vineyards and small villages.
 There are a number of ways to discover the valley, including by boat or train, but make sure to check in with your leader to organise a trip that gets you back in time for the train to Coimbra.
 With a late arrival at your hotel, have a relaxing night in Coimbra.

 Travel back to Coimbra in a private vehicle and from there transfer to Lisbon by train.
 After a brief orientation walk, you are free for the afternoon.
 Much of Lisbon’s character and charm lies in its beautiful renovated buildings, grand boulevards, impressive castles and churches.
 Maybe visit one of the most symbolic buildings in the city, Lisbon Cathedral, which was built on the site of an old mosque in 1150 by Lisbon’s first bishop, Gilbert of Hastings.
 Inside are nine chapels, each with their own story to tell, and the wonderful Gothic cloister.
 Another option is to visit the medieval citadel of Sao Jorge Castle.
 The citadel dates back to Moorish times and sits on the highest point of the Old Town.
 Although much of the original castle has been destroyed throughout history, some sections of walls and 18 different towers remain today.
 Look down on a city swarming with endless angular white houses and buildings with distinct red terracotta rooftops.

 Make some further discoveries of Lisbon in the morning at your own pace.
 Roam through the charming narrow streets of local neighbourhoods do a spot of people watching, visit Belem Tower (a wonderful building originally designed as a lighthouse) and the vast, spectacular Monastery of the Jeronimos.
 Otherwise, head out for a day trip to Sintra – a royal sanctuary full of pastel coloured Romanticist buildings.
 In the evening, regroup and experience more of Portugal’s way of life by enjoying a sunset walk with your group and a wine and cheese picnic.
-Afterwards, perhaps head out and grab yourself some dinner with your newfound friends.

 Sao Miguel Island / Ponta Delgada